Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

 Why this outbreak is especially difficult to contain

-The response in the DRC is significantly complicated by regional insecurity, restricted access for health workers, civil unrest, and ongoing population movement across affected areas — all of which make detection and isolation of new cases harder and slower.
+The response in the DRC is significantly complicated by regional insecurity, restricted access for health workers, civil unrest, humanitarian crisis, and ongoing population movement across affected areas – all of which make detection and isolation of new cases harder and slower.
+Health experts have noted alarm that the outbreak had already reached hundreds of suspected cases by the time it was first officially reported.

 What travelers need to know about this strain